 Our Features

-Six things CounselGuard does for a law firm.
+Nine things CounselGuard does for a law firm.

-Each one solves a specific job a GC, risk partner, or KM lead already owns — not a generic “AI strategy.”
+Each one solves a specific job a GC, risk partner, or KM lead already owns, not a generic "AI strategy."
 Scroll through, or jump straight to the feature you came for.

-AI Tool List
+AI Tool Registry

 A live inventory of every AI tool your people actually use.